S4 Capital (LON:SFOR) Shares Up 14.6% After Insider Buying Activity

-Specifically, insider Wesley ter Haar acquired 164,583 shares of the firm’s stock in a transaction that occurred on Wednesday, October 1st.
-The shares were purchased at an average price of GBX 23 per share, with a total value of £37,854.09.
+Specifically, insider Wesley ter Haar purchased 164,583 shares of the firm’s stock in a transaction dated Wednesday, October 1st.
+The shares were purchased at an average cost of GBX 23 per share, with a total value of £37,854.09.

-A number of equities research analysts have recently issued reports on SFOR shares.
-Peel Hunt reduced their price target on shares of S4 Capital from GBX 30 to GBX 25 and set a “hold” rating for the company in a research report on Monday, September 15th.
-Jefferies Financial Group reduced their price objective on S4 Capital from GBX 55 to GBX 45 and set a “buy” rating for the company in a report on Tuesday, September 9th.
-Finally, Deutsche Bank Aktiengesellschaft lowered their target price on S4 Capital from GBX 32 to GBX 26 and set a “hold” rating on the stock in a report on Monday, September 15th.
-One research analyst has rated the stock with a Buy rating and two have issued a Hold rating to the company’s stock.
-According to data from MarketBeat, S4 Capital has an average rating of “Hold” and a consensus target price of GBX 32.
+A number of analysts have commented on SFOR shares.
+Deutsche Bank Aktiengesellschaft cut their price objective on shares of S4 Capital from GBX 32 to GBX 26 and set a “hold” rating for the company in a report on Monday, September 15th.
+Jefferies Financial Group dropped their price target on S4 Capital from GBX 55 to GBX 45 and set a “buy” rating for the company in a research report on Tuesday, September 9th.
+Finally, Peel Hunt reduced their price objective on S4 Capital from GBX 30 to GBX 25 and set a “hold” rating on the stock in a research report on Monday, September 15th.
+One analyst has rated the stock with a Buy rating and two have given a Hold rating to the company’s stock.
+Based on data from MarketBeat, the stock has an average rating of “Hold” and an average price target of GBX 32.

-S4 Capital (LON:SFOR – Get Free Report) last posted its earnings results on Monday, September 15th.
-The company reported GBX 0.20 earnings per share (EPS) for the quarter.
-On average, equities analysts expect that S4 Capital plc will post 6.6098807 earnings per share for the current year.
+S4 Capital (LON:SFOR – Get Free Report) last announced its quarterly earnings results on Monday, September 15th.
+The company reported GBX 0.20 EPS for the quarter.
+Equities research analysts predict that S4 Capital plc will post 6.6098807 earnings per share for the current fiscal year.

 S4 Capital Company Profile